Junk Removal Pros Plus

 - Type of waste, junk, or debris to be removed

 The cost to haul junk varies by location.
-Customers in metropolitan areas, like New York City or Los Angeles, can expect to pay more for junk removal than those in less populated areas would for the same size project.
+Customers in Los Angeles or New York City can expect to pay more for junk removal than those in Fort Wayne, Indiana would pay for the same size project.

 Certain types of waste, junk, and debris cost more to dispose of than others.
 For example, hazardous materials cost more due to environmental laws, safety concerns, and disposal requirements.